PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Microservice Architecture

-For that, the term Microservice Architecture has sprung up over the last few years.
+For that, the term Microservice Architecture has developed over the last few years.
 There is no unique definition for it, but when talking about Microservice Architecture mostly, it is referred to Martin Fowler's characteristics described in [@MartinFowler].

 Following Fowler, the first characteristic is, that componentization is realized via services.
 In monolithic software, different components are linked together via libraries.
 Services on the other side are out-of-process components.
 The communication is realized with web service requests or remote procedure calls.
 The advantage of this approach is that they are independently deployable, which is the reason why this is the usual approach in Microservice Architecture.